, or typhoid fever, is a serious and potentially fatal illness caused by specific bacteria.

 Typhoid is treated with antibiotics.
 Without treatment, fever and symptoms may continue for weeks or months, and death may occur as a result of complications from the bacterial infection.

-There are two types of typhoid vaccines: An inactivated vaccine that is injectedA live, weakened vaccine given orally
+There are 2 types of typhoid vaccines: An inactivated vaccine that is injectedA live, weakened vaccine given orally

 The live typhoid vaccine is given orally.
 It should not be given to children younger than 6 years old.
 Four doses, with a day